-Although reviewers for periodic inspections confirmed the existence of audit work papers corresponding to a checklist, they lacked awareness of the need to conduct in-depth reviews concerning the adequacy of further audit procedures performed by engagement teams.
-Because of this, deficiencies concerning accounting estimates and related-party transactions were not discovered.
+Although persons in charge for periodic inspections confirmed the existence of audit work papers corresponding to a checklist, they lacked awareness of the need to conduct in-depth reviews concerning the adequacy of further audit procedures performed by engagement teams.
+Because of this, they failed to conduct effective inspections.
+For example, deficiencies concerning accounting estimates and related-party transactions were not discovered.

-It must be noted that, as with reviews conducted within the engagement team, it is necessary in EQC reviews and periodic inspections to assess whether the explanations offered by the engagement team are sufficiently and properly supported by audit evidence by examining audit work papers and not just depending on oral communication.
+It must be noted that, as with reviews conducted within the engagement team, it is necessary in EQC reviews and periodic inspections to assess whether the explanations offered by the engagement team are sufficiently and properly supported by audit evidence not only through oral communications but also through examining audit documentation.

-It should also be noted that with regard to audit firms positioning the global review as the center of periodic inspection, whether the global review conducts inspections that correspond to requirements under Japan's audit standards should be ascertained, and if it is suspected that the global review does not, it should be ascertained whether it is necessary to take some kind of supplementary measures.
+It should also be noted that with regard to audit firms positioning the global review as the center of periodic inspection, whether the global review conducts inspections that correspond to requirements under audit standards in Japan should be ascertained, and if it is suspected that the global review does not, it should be ascertained whether it is necessary to take some kind of supplementary measures.